dabizznich/demoHtml/README.md

-# demoHtml
+# Personal Website
-A Demo HTML Site from the Computing Fundamentals Course
+A beginning HTML Site from the Computing Fundamentals Course used for a homepage.

 # Author
 Kyle Bichich